Government and Elections

 • having Congressional term limits

-• making it more possible for independent and third-party candidates to compete in elections.
+• making it more possible for independent and third-party candidates to compete in elections

 CONSTRAINING THE ROLE OF MONEY IN POLITICAL CAMPAIGNS